ucsb-cs32/s21/_lab/lab08.md

 Task 2
 ============
 Next, we will add some exception handling to the code.
+Stay tuned for exact details, but in general we will be
-Introduce exception handling for bad file and for polygon without enough vertices.
+introducing exception handling for issues with output file specification and for trying to draw a polygon without enough vertices.